xenomachina/kessel/README.md

 The final line of the block evaluates to the start rule of our grammar.

-In the `Builder` are several helpers for constructing rules:
+In the `Builder` are several helpers for constructing your grammar:

+- `epsilon` - matches zero input elements.
+Always succeeds, and returns `Unit`.

 - `terminal(predicate)` - matches a single input element using the supplied predicate.

 - `isA<T>()` - a `terminal` that matches if the element is of type `T`.

 - `oneOf(rules...)` - a rule that matches one of the supplied rules.
 Like a logical "or".
+The rules must all return a common type.

+- `either(left, right)` - a rule that matches one of the supplied rules, just like `oneOf`, except the rules do not need to return a common type.
+Instead, they are wrapped in an `Either`.

 - `seq(rules...){ a, b, c, ... -> result }` - a rule that matches a number of
   other rules in sequence.
 Unlike many other parser combinator implementations